clustertech/cpfs-os/docs/design/30-roles.md

 When an FC gets the attributes of a file, it makes a request to the MS.  The MS maintains a record that the file might be cached in the FC.
-This record is kept until the MS sends the invalidation FIM to the FC (or until some other events due to system errors).
-A request is sent to MS if a read is performed and the client cache has been invalidated, so that invalidation FIMs are sent to the FC again.
+This record is kept until a timeout corresponding to the `drop_cache` value, or until the MS sends the invalidation FIM to the FC (or until some other events due to system errors).

-When an FC sends write requests of a file to the MS, it also updates the MS with the minimum file size and the new mtime.
+When an FC sends write requests of a file to the DS, it also updates the DS with the minimum file size and the new mtime.
 Like the MS, the DS also maintains records about which FCs might be caching the file data.
 Upon write requests, invalidation FIMs are sent to these FCs.

-The above does not provide even the open-close consistency guarantee: in the unlikely situation that the invalidations are delayed, an open call occurring after close() completes may still read old data.
+To provide open-close consistency, we need to guard against the following situations: the invalidations is in flight when an open call occurring after close() completes may still read old data.
+We prevent this by delaying the return of the close, flush and flock system calls, until all previous writes to the inode have been acknowledged completely.
-Eventually we plan to provide configuration options so that certain system calls (e.g., close, flush, flock, etc) will not return until all invalidation FIMs caused on the file are acknowledged, so that such guarantees can be provided.

 Although it might be beneficial to FS performance, we do not plan to support write-back cache (i.e., write() returns before the data is